Psychological and Brain Sciences

 This course involves a limited number of upper-division students (usually seniors) in all aspects of an advanced research project.
 Students must obtain the consent of the professor with whom they will work prior to registering for this course.
 Frequently a research proposal is required prior to acceptance into this course; early planning is essential.
 Enrollment by permission only.
 Previously PY 0395.

-PSYC 4955 Independent Research: Behavioral Neuroscience 1-4 Credits
+PSYC 4955 Research Thesis in Behavioral Neuroscience 1-4 Credits

 This course involves a limited number of upper-division students (usually seniors) in all aspects of an advanced research project.
 Students must obtain the consent of the professor with whom they will work prior to registering for this course.
 Frequently a research proposal is required prior to acceptance into this course; early planning is essential.
 Enrollment by permission only.
 Previously PY 0395.